Mason Public Schools utilizes Skyward Family Access for online enrollment of all kindergarten through 12th-grade students.

 All student enrollments require the following:

 - Birth Certificate issued by the state or country of birth.
-This is required before the child can start school and may be scanned and uploaded to the registration.
+This is required before the child can be placed on a class list and may be scanned and uploaded to the registration.

 - Immunization Record – this may be scanned and uploaded to the registration.